Andonome/stories/rules.md

             5. Magical ability
     * Large: X^2 targets.
 # Enchantment
-- Create: Big-mind obsession (uses Wits to do one thing)
+- Create: Big-mind obsession, which uses Wits to have Mental contests.
+Wits = AP.
     * Complex: the obsession takes on a voice, which has an accent.
+It takes gains an Intelligence Bonus equal to AP.
     * Large: X^3 targets.
 - Destroy: Forgetfulness, confusion, fear.
     * Complex: target becomes confused about particular events.